mhmzdev/SOLID-principles-dart/README.md

 ### 👀 `extends` vs `implements`
 Both of these works the same as in other languages i.e.
 - `extends` the child class doesn't have to provide concrete implementation of each method from parent class.
-    - Generally used for extensions via `abstract`
+    - Generally used for extensions via `abstract class`
 - `implements` the child class should provide concrete implementation of each method from parent class.
-    - Generally used for extensions via `interface`
+    - Generally used for extensions via `interface` or in case of dart, `implements` can be used for an `abstract class` considering that it's playing the role of `interface`

 In dart terms, an `abstract` can be `extends` or `implements`:
 ```dart